Sewvandiii/echanneling/README.md

 - Purchasing the patient's drugs by selecting a preferred payment method.<br>
 - Viewing the user given drug details.<br>

-Main focus of the project development is to improve user Experience by re-organization of the UI components and elements as convenient to the end-user as possible and changes to the color-schema.<br>
+Main focus of the project development is to improve User Experience by re-organization of the UI components and elements as convenient to the end-user as possible and we have made changes to the color-schema accordingly.
+Also, we try to balance the white spaces in the interface and the organization of the elements such that you have clean looking interfaces with easy understandability and with more user-friendliness.<br>

 For the implementation, technology used is Java as the programming language and Android Studio as the IDE.